 Quite simply, Huel is food.
 It’s a nutritionally complete, convenient, affordable food with minimal impact on animals and the environment.
 It provides you with all the carbohydrates, protein, fats, fiber and all 27 essential micronutrients your body needs to thrive.
 Find out more about us here.

-We get this one a lot.
-The simple answer is yes.
-As long as you consume 500kcal less than your body needs each day, then you’ll lose 1lb of fat a week.
-Huel is great for anyone calorie counting as you know exactly how many calories you’re having, whilst making sure you’re not compromising on nutrition.
+Of course.
+But then, the same is true of any food – as long as you consume 500kcal less than your body needs each day, then you’ll lose around 1lb of body weight a week.
+However, Huel is especially helpful if you're following a weight-loss diet because you know exactly how many calories you're eating with each serving, plus you're getting all the micro- and macronutrients you need for your body to thrive, so you don't have to compromise on nutrition even when you're eating less.
 Take a look at our simple Guide to Fat Loss for tips on how to work out your calories requirements.

-It certainly can, and it has for some people, although it’s not how we recommend Huel is used.
-It provides everything your body needs to thrive, just in a convenient way for when people don’t have time to make a nutritious home-cooked meal.
+Most Hueligans eat Huel for one or two of their most inconvenient meals, plus snacks, each day.
+That way they get everything their body needs to thrive, when they don’t have time to make a nutritious home-cooked meal.
 Have a look at our most recent study of a number of people using Huel as their sole nutrition for 5-weeks.

 Huel can absolutely form part of a plan for muscle gain.
-Increased calorie intake, along with increased protein intake are essential for anyone trying to gain muscle.
-Each serving of Huel Black Edition contains 40g of plant-based protein.
+Increased calorie intake, along with increased protein intake, are essential for anyone trying to gain muscle.
+Each 400-calorie serving of Huel Black Edition contains 40g of plant-based protein, and Huel Complete Protein offers 20g of protein, as well as all 26 essential vitamins and minerals, in each 105-calorie serving.

 A ketogenic, or keto, diet is high fat and low carb with a moderate amount of protein.
 By themselves, Huel Powders, Ready-to-drink or Bars aren’t suitable for a keto diet as they contain too many carbs.
 However, if you mix 50g of Huel Black Edition with 50g desiccated coconut, this meal is suitable for a keto diet.
 We’ve put together some more low carb Huel hacks here.

-Any excess food can make you gain fat!
+Eat enough of any food and it will make you gain fat.
 If you eat 500kcal more than what your body needs each day, then you’ll gain 1lb of fat a week.
 Whether your goal is to maintain or gain weight, you need to work out what your calories requirements are.
 Have a look at our Guide to Weight Gain.

 Yes, absolutely!
 There are no animal products in any of our product range.